npnkbabu/mymlproject/README.md

 offline : extract news data and store in postgress db online : start kafka producer

+SampleFlaskApp:
+its webUI where kafka consumers listens for data and show topics out of that.
+We start NewsDataSource with online True, so that its kafka producer starts getting data from news API and broadcasts.

  pipeline
 1. Feature store : its optional comp to store features so that multiple ML projects can query and get
 2. Data extractor : This has 2 modes offline (get data from DB) , online (start kafka consumer)